Dharsha26-git/Bash-scripting-/README.md

 echo "-------------------------------------------------------------" >> $LOGFILE

-2. Make the Script Executable
+2. Make the Script Executable:

 Open the terminal in VS Code (Ctrl + ~) and run:

 bash